kwonminki/One-sentence_Diffusion_summary/README.md

 # One-line_Diffusion_summary
-The repo for studying and sharing diffusion models with Korean.
+The repo for studying and sharing diffusion models with Korean. \
+Computer Vision with Diffusion models

 ## Contents
 - [Resources](#resources)